Mick Ebeling: Career

+From 2006 to 2011, the company worked on the credits on Stranger Than Fiction (2006), Kite Runner (2007), Quantum of Solace (2008), the award-winning animation "Yes, Virginia" television special for CBS (2009) and a series of short films with Marvel Studios called "One-Shots" (2011).

 Not Impossible Labs

-Mick Ebeling has stated that he has "made it his life mission to make the impossible not impossible" and so, in 2011, he founded Not Impossible Labs, a tech incubator and think tank whose philosophy revolves around identifying absurdities and developing solutions designed to end these absurdities with technology.
-The company's projects tend to cater to a central character and solve their problem, following the belief that if you find out how to help one person, you can help many with the same solution.
+Mick Ebeling founded Not Impossible Labs in 2011, a tech incubator and think tank whose philosophy revolves around identifying absurdities and developing solutions designed to end these absurdities with technology.
 Not Impossible Labs’ first project, and also the impetus for its foundation, was the EyeWriter.
 In April 2009, Ebeling flew five programmers and hackers from Graffiti Research Lab, Free Art and Technology Lab, and openFrameworks to Los Angeles and in the living room of his home created the EyeWriter, an open source, DIY device which enables individuals with paralysis to communicate and create art using only the movement of their eyes.

 The EyeWriter project was conceptualized and first created for Tempt One, a Los Angeles-based graffiti artist who was diagnosed with Amyotrophic lateral sclerosis (ALS) in 2003.
 Tempt One wrote his first piece of graffiti after seven years using the EyeWriter on April 10, 2009.
-Ebeling's March 2011 TED talk "The invention that unlocked the locked-in artist" discusses the creation of The EyeWriter and Ebeling's mission to raise public awareness and inspire ideas that encourage change.

-Time magazine called it one of the "50 Best Inventions of 2010", and the device is now part of the permanent collection of New York's Museum of Modern Art (MoMA).
+The device is now part of the permanent collection of New York's Museum of Modern Art (MoMA).
 Ebeling is also the executive producer of the documentary film Getting Up: The Tempt One Story, winner of the Audience Award at the 2011 Slamdance Film Festival.